 - The Evolution of Clinical Psychology: Healing Art to Evidence-Based Practice.

-- Contemporary Clinical Psychology – Science and Ethics.
+- Contemporary Clinical Psychology: Science, Ethics, and Controversies.

 Methods of Instruction